dialoguemd/covid-19/src/regions/ca/info/faq/08_contact-sick.md

-## “Someone I have direct contact with / I live with is sick”
+## Someone I have direct contact with or I live with is sick

 If a person you are in direct contact with is sick, guidelines suggest you should also self-quarantine for a period of 2 weeks in order to avoid spreading the disease.